How to Finally Feel Good Enough to Deserve Better

 Why feeling undeserving keeps you from getting what you want

 Posted Oct 03, 2013

 Feeling undeserving comes from situations in your past that have influenced your outlook or “inlook.”
-Does your innate understanding of who you are allow you to pursue and hold onto good things?
+Does your innate understanding of yourself allow you to pursue and hold onto good things?
 Or have you experienced trauma, shame, loss, or other negative experiences that affect your worldview?
-Did you grow up feeling anger or sadness that has stuck with you and to you and blocks you from taking better care of yourself?
+Did you grow up feeling anger or sadness that has stuck with you and blocks you from taking better care of yourself?

 Your history can make you feel as if anything you perceive as positive about yourself couldn't be real.
 There’s too much pain in your history to allow you to acknowledge your own unique specialness.
 The difficulty you have in trusting yourself can make success or improvement seem even more remote.
 After all, if the way you were formed by your history and your consequent worldview contributes to feeling undeserving, then it can seem as if the improvements you make must be fleeting—as if they will inevitably be taken away or must be balanced by sliding backward in some other way.
 The process can be so insidious and subtle that you may not be able to articulate the experience.
 Still, the feeling of inevitable backsliding and unintentional self-sabotage is familiar for many of us.

 Maybe you can’t complete what you’ve started, or you mess something up no matter how bad you don’t want to.
 You sabotage both experiences and relationships, and you have difficulty creating more positive ways of managing situations.
 If you don't feel deserving, you’ll find a way not to allow yourself to have “it” (whatever “it” is).
 Your concept of yourself as undeserving compels you to sabotage, retreat, and resist the things you long to change in yourself.
 This experience is a vicious cycle.